Testing Full Mediation of Treatment Effects and the Identifiability of Causal Mechanisms: Introduction

-We also link our results to two identification strategies in observational studies for assessing causal effects: (i) the back-door (BD), or selection-on-observables, strategy, see for instance the survey by \citet{Im04}, which assumes the absence of treatment-outcome confounders conditional on covariates; and (ii) the front-door (FD) approach, see e.g. \citet{Pearl00} and \citet{Fulcheretal2019}, which assumes full mediation as well as the absence of treatment-mediator and mediator-outcome confounders conditional on covariates.
-We show that satisfaction of our testable condition - conditional independence between the treatment and the outcome given the mediators and covariates - implies that BD and FD approaches targeting features of the potential outcome distributions conditional on covariates, such as the conditional average treatment effect (CATE), yield identical parameters.
 We also provide a sufficient condition under which the converse implication holds, namely a separability assumption.
 The latter assumes that the conditional probability of the outcome given treatment, mediator, and covariates can be modeled by two additive functions: one that depends on the treatment and covariates, and another that depends on the mediator and covariates.
 This strong parametric condition, however, is unlikely to be satisfied in many empirically relevant settings, as it rules out treatment-mediator interaction effects on the outcome conditional on covariates and thus severely restricts effect heterogeneity \citep{RoGr92,Robins2003}.
 Therefore, considering our testable implication appears more attractive than running a BD-FD comparison, which, in the absence of separability, may yield equivalence even if full mediation (or other identifying assumptions) fails.

+For the practical implementation of the test of conditional independence of the treatment and outcome, we rely on double machine learning (DML) methods as proposed in \citet{Chetal2018}.
+These methods employ doubly robust (DR) score functions for causal parameter estimation and enable flexible adjustment for high-dimensional covariates using machine learning, while maintaining root-\(n\) consistency under suitable regularity conditions.
+A key property of DR scores is \citet{Neyman1959} orthogonality, which makes DR estimation relatively insensitive to biases in the estimation of nuisance components such as outcome, treatment, or mediator models, such as regularization bias common in machine learning methods.